 For these reasons, Delaware Valley University has a zero-tolerance policy in regard to sexual misconduct.
 The university is committed to eliminating sexual misconduct, preventing its recurrence and addressing its effects to ensure that all students have equal opportunity to be engaged in campus life and benefit from the university's educational programs.

-The information contained with this policy describes the manner in which this commitment will be fulfilled.
+The information contained within this policy describes the manner in which this commitment will be fulfilled.